symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 The [International Holocaust Remembrance Alliance](https://www.holocaustremembrance.com/antisemitism/spelling-antisemitism) explains: “The philological term ‘Semitic’ referred to a family of languages originating in the Middle East whose descendant languages today are spoken by millions of people mostly across Western Asia and North Africa.
 Following this semantic logic, the conjunction of the prefix ‘anti’ with ‘Semitism’ indicates antisemitism as referring to all people who speak Semitic languages or to all those classified as ‘Semites’.
 The term has, however, since its inception referred to prejudice against Jews alone.”

-According to the AP Stylebook, the term “was coined in the 19th century by the German writer Wilhelm Marr, who opposed efforts to extend the full rights of German citizenship to Jews.
+According to the *AP Stylebook*, the term “was coined in the 19th century by the German writer Wilhelm Marr, who opposed efforts to extend the full rights of German citizenship to Jews.
 He asserted that Jews were Semites — descended from the Semitic peoples of the Middle East and thus racially different from (and threatening to) Germany’s Aryans.”

 ### Asian

-[*Merriam-Webster*](https://www.merriam-webster.com/dictionary/Asian) defines Asian as “of, relating to, or characteristic of the continent of Asia or its people.”
+[*Merriam-Webster*](https://www.merriam-webster.com/dictionary/Asian) defines *Asian* as “of, relating to, or characteristic of the continent of Asia or its people.”

 But in its guide, [Covering Asia and Asian Americans](https://aaja.org/2020/11/30/covering-asia-and-asian-americans/), the Asian American Journalists Association points out that the meaning of the term varies: “In some usage, chiefly British, ‘Asian’ refers to Indians, Pakistanis, Bangladeshis and others.
 In the United States, such ethnic groups would be known as South Asians, while Chinese, Japanese, Vietnamese and others would be known as East Asians.”